-There’s one topic many long-term couples tend to avoid—not because it’s unimportant, but because it feels too risky.
+There is one topic many long-term couples tend to avoid, not because it is unimportant, but because it feels too risky.

 Too personal.